Year 12 Student

 What to wear

-It is essential that all students are wearing long sleeves, trousers (no skirts) and suitable footwear
+It is essential that all students are wearing long sleeves, long trousers (no skirts or shorts) and suitable footwear

 It is essential that the lead teacher makes a preliminary visit to the facility to meet the Education manager, undertake risk assessments, site inductions and finalise plans for the day.